 Do you feel like grabbing a paintbrush, roller or hammer?
-Before you do, ask for permission from the regional office!
+Before you do, ask for permission from Heka.

-You can carry out small-scale DIY surface renovations in your apartment if you have received written permission to do so from the regional office.
+You can carry out small-scale DIY surface renovations in your apartment if you have received written permission to do so from Heka.
+Apply for permission on the Resident Portal (Service requests - Apply for permission for a DIY renovation).

 You can apply for permission to paint the walls or install laminate flooring by yourself.
 In general, no other modifications made to the apartment by the tenant are allowed.